MaxiARG/ArtInstituteOfChicago/AIC/README.md

 8) Implement a Splash screen?

-9) Create an icon for the APK?
+9) Create an icon for the APK? -> Agregado

 11) Incorporar Icons -> Incorporado